 London’s Best Cheese Shops

-All London cheese fans will know the name Mathew Carver, founder of cult restaurant The Cheese Bar – and now he’s added a new branch to his empire: a shop on Columbia Road, Funk.
-Shoppers are invited to browse over 30 of Mathew’s cheese picks from small producers across the country such as Tunworth, Quickies Mature Cheddar and Baron Bigod.
+All London cheese fans will know the name Mathew Carver, founder of cult restaurant The Cheese Bar – but did you know he has his own shop on Columbia Road?
+At Funk, shoppers are invited to browse over 30 of Mathew’s cheese picks from small producers across the country such as Tunworth, Quickies Mature Cheddar and Baron Bigod.
 The shop sells ready-made cheeseboards too.

 142 Columbia Rd, London E2 7RG; thecheesebar.com